Raphhh/puppy-config/README.md

 $restrictedConfig = $globalConfig->restrict('a');
 ```

-This restricted scope config, you can only have access to the namespace 'a' values:
+With this restricted scope config, you can only have access to the namespace 'a' values:

 ```php
 $restrictedConfig['a']; //'a.a'